jenkinsci/peass-ci-plugin/README.md

 And in the call tree, you can view the measurements for individual call tree nodes and the source change of these nodes:
 ![Example Source Diff](graphs/demo3.png)

+# Known Problems
+- Peass only works if you use the latest version of JUnit, i.e. 4.13.x or 5.8.x.
+If you import an older version of JUnit (or it is imported by plugins you use, e.g. spring boot), please update your JUnit dependency.